Chanting 'Death to Arabs,' Israeli nationalists gather for annual march in Jerusalem

 “Today, thank God, it is possible to pray on the Temple Mount,” Ben-Gvir said at the site, according to a statement from his office.

-Prime Minister Benjamin Netanyahu has said in the past there has been no change to the status quo.
+The office of Prime Minister Benjamin Netanyahu said there has been no change to the status quo.
 Police said that Monday's march would not enter the site.
-Netanyahu's office did not immediately respond to a request for comment.

 Israel considers all of Jerusalem to be its eternal, undivided capital.
 Its annexation of east Jerusalem is not internationally recognized.
 Palestinians want an independent state with east Jerusalem as its capital.